kixelated/tf2.pug.na-irc-bot/README.md

 Execution
 ---------

-Navigate to the src directory and run the bot with the command:
+Navigate to the "src" directory and run the bot with the command:

     ruby bot.rb